Squeezable Homemade Toothpaste

 Homemade Toothpaste FAQs

-Q. What is the best type of calcium/calcium magnesium to use?
+Q. What’s the best type of calcium/calcium magnesium to use?

-After trying a lot of different types of calcium and calcium magnesium powders and getting reader feedback from dozens of readers… the consensus is that Calcium Carbonate is the best option and that certain types of calcium magnesium can cause reactions.
-(I use this brand)
+I tried many types of calcium and calcium magnesium powders and got feedback from dozens of readers.
+The consensus is that calcium carbonate is the best option.
+Certain types of calcium and magnesium powders can cause issues…like explosive reactions.

 Q. Is this okay for sensitive teeth/fillings/veneers/children/etc?

 Always check with a dentist before changing a dental routine especially if you have any dental conditions.
-I personally use this on my kids and on my own teeth with a couple of non-amalgam fillings (before I knew about remineralization).
-Again, check with a dentist, but since all ingredients are generally considered safe for consumption, I feel comfortable using it.
+My kids and I have both used this, including on my teeth that have some non-amalgam fillings (before I knew about remineralization).
+Since all ingredients are generally considered safe for consumption, I feel comfortable using it, but check with your dentist if you have any doubts.

 Q. What are some common reactions in the first few weeks (heightened sensitivity for some)?

-I personally didn’t have any reactions, but it seems that some people do experience sensitivity for the first couple of weeks of using homemade toothpaste, especially if they’ve been using commercial products for a long time or have had recent fluoride treatments as the clay can bind and pull out toxins.
-This seems to be less of an issue with calcium powder and seems to resolve itself within a few weeks, but again check with a dentist.
+I didn’t have any reactions, but it seems some people experience sensitivity for the first few weeks using homemade toothpaste.
+Especially if they’ve been using commercial products for a long time or have had recent fluoride treatments as the clay can bind and pull out toxins.
+This seems to be less of an issue with calcium powder and seems to resolve itself within a few weeks.
+However, check with a holistic dentist if you have specific concerns with your situation.

 Q. Xylitol vs. stevia, which is better?

 This is largely a matter of opinion.
-Some studies show that xylitol is good for the teeth, while others show it can be dangerous.
-It is dangerous to animals, so be very careful to keep it out of the reach of any pets!
-We use this brand which is not derived from corn and which is not GMO.
+There are studies showing xylitol is very beneficial for oral health, but it is highly toxic for dogs.
+Be very careful to keep it out of reach of any pets!
+I use this birch derived, non-GMO xylitol.

 Q. Vodka vs. Water?

-This recipe works just fine with water, but many people have successfully used vodka in its place to extend the shelf life (it lasts pretty long either way.)
+This recipe works just fine with water, but many people have successfully used vodka in its place to extend the shelf life.
+MCT oil is an even better option that does not introduce any water into the toothpaste.
+Microbes can start to grow within days in water based products.

 Q. Why NO Glycerin?

-There is some evidence that glycerin can coat teeth and prevent them from absorbing minerals.
-The research definitely seems mixed on this one, but there is no evidence that glycerin is needed or beneficial to the teeth, so it is best avoided.
-On a personal level, I’ve seen relatives’ teeth turn brown after using glycerin-based toothpaste and return to normal once switching to different brands.
+There’s some evidence glycerin may inhibit mineral absorption on enamel.
+While the research is definitely not conclusive on the subject, I feel safer avoiding it just in case.
+On a personal level, I’ve seen relatives’ teeth turn brown after using glycerin-based toothpaste and return to normal after switching to different brands.

 Q. Other than yourself and your family, has anyone else used this for a while?

-I have received dozens of emails from people who have used this toothpaste or my regular remineralizing toothpaste and had good results.
-One reader, Jennifer, backed the idea of using calcium and not calcium magnesium:
+I’ve received dozens of emails from people who have used this toothpaste or my regular remineralizing toothpaste with good results.

 Tina offered these changes: